 - Inadequate testing of software.
 Voting machines are currently certified by states through a Qualification Process overseen by the National Organization of State Election Directors and based on 2002 Federal Election Commission guidelines.
 The method of testing has not been released to the public, but it is known that the process allows for the inclusion of secret code and the use of commercial software products without certification, and has been criticized by computer scientists and engineers, including the California Touch Screen Task Force and Computer Professionals for Social Responsibility, as extremely inadequte.

 - Prone to defects and errors.
-It is nearly impossible to write bug-free software, and studies conducted by Johns Hopkins researchers and Science Application International Corp. have indeed found that the DRE machines currently on the market are vulnerable to software bugs that could affect election results.
+It is nearly impossible to write bug-free software, and studies conducted by Princeton University researchers, Johns Hopkins researchers, Science Application International Corp, and the Voting Systems Technology Assessment Advisory Board have indeed found that the DRE machines currently on the market are vulnerable to software bugs that could affect election results.
 Hardware defects also occur with alarming frequency.
 Lax testing standards fail to catch many of these system errors.